NilsWinter/more-alike-than-different-paper2021/README.md

-# More Alike Than Different - Quantifying Deviations of Brain Structure and Function in Major Depressive Disorder across Neuroimaging Modalities
+# Quantifying Deviations of Brain Structure and Function in Major Depressive Disorder across Neuroimaging Modalities

-This repo contains all scripts necessary to the analyses of our currently submitted manuscript on differences between healthy and depressed individuals in multiple neuroimaging modalities.
+This repo contains all scripts necessary for the analyses of our currently submitted manuscript on differences between healthy and depressed individuals in multiple neuroimaging modalities.

 ## Dependencies